mobiusml/mobius_on-premise_doc/source/video_keywording.rst

 Prediction in Python
 ---------------------

-The code snipped below shows how prediction can be done in Python.
+The code snippet below shows how prediction can be done in Python with a loop to check when a task has been completed.

 ::